Eastern Ukraine ceasefire set to take place -- but will it hold?

 - Executive order signed by Putin could scuttle hopes for peace

-(CNN)A ceasefire aimed at putting an end to fighting between Ukrainian forces and Russian-backed separatists due to start Monday is in danger of flailing even before it gets off the ground.
+(CNN)A ceasefire aimed at putting an end to fighting between Ukrainian forces and Russian-backed separatists due to start Monday is in danger of failing even before it gets off the ground.

 The deal, announced by Russian Foreign Minister Sergey Lavrov, is a renewed attempt to enforce the Minsk peace protocol -- an agreement that has repeatedly faltered since it was first partially implemented two years ago.